Tax Credit Programs

 |Construction Guidelines: Environmental & Hazardous Materials Review|

-These are the guidelines governing the review and documentation of environmental and/or hazardous materials in new construction and/or the rehabilitation of existing buildings.
+These are guidelines governing the review and documentation of environmental and/or hazardous materials in new construction and/or the rehabilitation of existing buildings.
+These guidelines are effective January 1, 2014 to present.

 |Construction Guidelines: Technical Services/Asset Management (TSAM) Capital Improvement Guide (CIG)|